pudly/schmopera-hugo/content/articles/talking-with-singers-matthew-anchel.md

 He remembers the rehearsals for [Robert Carsen's _Der Rosenkavalier_](https://newyorkclassicalreview.com/2017/04/in-her-moving-met-quasi-farewell-fleming-strikes-sparks-with-garanca-in-rosenkavalier/), starring Garanča as Octavian and Renée Fleming as the Marschallin.
 "Garanča was nice to everybody, but also very, but also very introverted, in a way, but like, just so professional.
 And never any drama, just would try anything you asked her to do."

-"And there was one day where we were all there.
-And it was the all of us.
-Everyone was there.
-The covers all small parts everybody.
-And they seeing the trio.
-And Renee really showed off in that rehearsal.
-And it was really unbelievable."

 \--

 MET

-"I love working at the Met so much.
-I know that like, you know, sometimes, like we hear about things, there have been a lot of things coming out in the news about about things happening there.
-But I have only ever been treated with professionalism and respect whenever I work there."

 "They have this enormous proscenium stage."